Andu2/FEH-Mass-Simulator/json/readme.md

 ## WEAPON REFINES TABLE - weapon_refine.json

-Seperates weapon refinements into categories that has different descriptions.
+Separates weapon refinements into categories that has different descriptions.

 Holds individual prereq information for each refinement.